-The last year was marked by intensive contact via WhatsApp with countless pictures, videos and messages documenting every little step of our common child.
+The last year was marked by intensive contact via WhatsApp with countless pictures, videos, and messages documenting every little step of our common child.
 Since his birth last year, we have visited my son three times and even celebrated Christmas together.
 “Going with the flow” is currently our motto.
-And even if he is a boy genetically, we want to offer him as much freedom and possibilities as possible.
-For both his sex, as well as his sexual preferences or with which sex he would like to identify himself later, should be left entirely to himself.
+And even if he is a boy genetically, we want to offer him as much freedom and opportunities as possible.
+For both, his sex, and his sexual preferences or with which sex he would like to identify himself later, should be left entirely to himself.
 Unlike me, he prefers to play with cars instead of dolls.
 But who knows what will happen in the future.

 When a rainbow family grows together

-Wanna know more about our gay travels around the world?
+Do you want to know more about our gay travels around the world?
 Stay tuned on Facebook, Twitter, YouTube, and Instagram.
 See you again hopefully very soon on our blog.
-If you have any questions about rainbow families, please feel free to comment below or send us a private message on one of our social media channels.
+For any clarifications about rainbow families, please feel free to comment below or send us a private message on one of our social media channels.